hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 - analyze chemical structures and reactions to make and defend predictions about chemical processes;
 - use curved arrow notation to draw mechanisms of chemical transformations;
 - propose a synthesis of an organic molecule; and
-- connect the ideas of organic chemistry with your own personal and professional interests
+- connect the ideas of organic chemistry with your own personal and professional interests.

 ### Course content